Central Fife (Scottish Parliament constituency): Constituency boundaries and council area

 The Holyrood constituency of Central Fife was one of five Mid Scotland and Fife constituencies covering the Fife council area, the others being Dunfermline East, Dunfermline West, Fife North East and Kirkcaldy.
 All are entirely within the council area.

 Fife Central covered a central portion of the council area, south-west of Fife North East, north of Kirkcaldy, and north-west of Dunfermline East.

 Constituency profile

-The constituency includes the new town of Glenrothes and the industrial ports of Leven and Methil.
+The constituency included the new town of Glenrothes and the industrial ports of Leven and Methil.
 The main industries in this region were once coal and linoleum, but nowadays Glenrothes is a centre for the electronics and off-shore oil industries.